 A common diagnosis approach is to gather all available information that may help indicate which system has failed.
 The type of symptoms your machine exhibits usually offers the very best clues.
 I’ve included a table of common symptoms below.

-In such instances, we’ll need to move to a top-down approach to our diagnosis.
-A top-down approach typically involves testing each system systematically, which can be time-consuming, but not to worry, I have you covered.
-If you need to run a top-down approach, I’ll share a mechanics hack here.
+In such instances, we are left with a top-down approach to our diagnosis.
+A top-down approach typically involves testing each system systematically, which can be time-consuming.
+We won’t be doing that; I have a mechanic’s hack to share, which we’ll get to shortly.

-While snowblower engine symptoms and diagnosis are largely the same, the range of starting systems fitted are completely different, as is diagnosis.
+While snowblower engine symptoms and diagnosis are largely the same, the range of starting systems fitted are completely different, as is the diagnosis procedure.

-Typically there are three different starting system types, they are:
+Typically, there are three different starting system types:

 Each starting system offers its own set of symptoms, and now, we’ll take a look at each of them in turn.